Pediatric Hypocalcemia

 Overview

 Hypocalcemia is a laboratory and clinical abnormality that is observed with relative frequency, especially in neonatal pediatric patients.
 Laboratory hypocalcemia is often asymptomatic, and its treatment in neonates is controversial.
-However, children with hypocalcemia in pediatric intensive care units (PICUs) have mortality rates higher than those of children with normal calcium levels.
-(See Prognosis, Clinical, Workup, and Treatment.)
+However, children with hypocalcemia in pediatric intensive care units (PICUs) have mortality rates that are higher than those for children with normal calcium levels.

 The definition of hypocalcemia is based on both gestational and postnatal age in neonates and is different for children.
 Calcium data are presented as both mg/dL and mmol/L (1 mg/dL = 0.25 mmol/L).

-In term infants, hypocalcemia is defined as total serum calcium concentration less than 2 mmol/L (8 mg/dL) or ionized fraction of less than 1.1 mmol/L (4.4 mg/dL).
+In term infants, hypocalcemia is defined as a total serum calcium concentration of less than 2 mmol/L (8 mg/dL) or ionized fraction of less than 1.1 mmol/L (4.4 mg/dL).

-In preterm infants, hypocalcemia is defined as total serum calcium concentration less than 1.75 mmol/L (7 mg/dL) is defined as hypocalcemia in infants weighing less than 1500 g birthweight.
-Symptomatology often manifests when the ionized calcium level falls below 0.8-0.9 mmol/L.
+In preterm infants with a birthweight of less than 1500 g, hypocalcemia is defined as a total serum calcium concentration of less than 1.75 mmol/L (7 mg/dL).
+[1] Symptomatology often manifests when the ionized calcium level falls below 0.8-0.9 mmol/L.

 Calcium metabolism and function

 Calcium is the most abundant mineral in the body.
 Of the body's total calcium, 99% is stored in bone, and serum levels constitute less than 1%.
-[1] Various factors regulate the homeostasis of calcium and maintain serum calcium within a narrow range.
-These include parathormone (PTH), vitamin D, hepatic and renal function (for conversion of vitamin D to active metabolites), and serum phosphate and magnesium levels.
-(See Etiology and Workup).
+[3] Various factors regulate the homeostasis of calcium and maintain serum calcium within a narrow range.
+These include parathyroid hormone (PTH), vitamin D, hepatic and renal function (for conversion of vitamin D to active metabolites), and serum phosphate and magnesium levels.

 The concentration of calcium in the serum is critical to many important biologic functions, including the following: